The Bachelor (Australian TV series) season 1: Episode 9

 As this episode opened with seven girls remaining, they are still having their week in Broome.
 Tim said he is in his head a lot but feels he has to now start thinking with his heart.
-The scene opens with the girls swimming in the sea and were called to the beach to read the new invitation, which Katherine read out.
-Rochelle stated she hadn't had a one-on-one date as yet.
+The scene opens with the girls swimming in the sea and were called to the beach to read the new invitation, which Katherine read out loud.
+Rochelle stated she had not had a one-on-one date as yet.
 Sarah said she was hoping for a second date so they could spend more time with Tim on a one on one.